 What's that mean?

-While voters have not often rewarded candidates who advocate tax increases, Mr. Obama and his advisors express confidence that voters are on their side.
+Well, in the past, and Ms. Kalmas here even writes this, while voters have not often rewarded candidates who advocate tax increases, Mr. Obama and his advisors express confidence that voters are on their side.

 Stupid voters.

-Ignorant, uninformed, whatever stupid, dumb, I know it sounds coarse to some people, but that's to whom he's aiming all of this.
+I know it sounds coarse to some people, but that's to whom he's aiming all of this.

-And the New York Times a little bit worried here, defying the risk of being seen as a tax and spend liberal.
+And the New York Times are a little bit worried here, defying the risk of being seen as a tax and spend liberal.

-And they remember how that worked out for Walter F. Mondo back in 1984.
+They remember how that worked out for Walter F. Mondo back in 1984.

-At the Democrat convention in San Francisco, Mondo promised to raise taxes.
+At the Democrat Convention in San Francisco, Mondo promised to raise taxes.

-He said Reagan's going to too, but he won't tell you.
+He said Reagan's going to, too, but he won't tell you.

 I just did.

-And it was bye-bye mondo in a 49-state landslide.
+And it was bye-bye Mondo in a 49-state landslide.

 And the Democrats remember that.

-There's Harold Myerson.
+There's Harold Meyerson.

-Harold Myerson writing in the Washington Post, Harold Myerson.
+Harold Meyerson writing in the Washington Post.

-Um huge leftist.
+Harold Meyerson, huge leftist.

 Kind of leftist.